Settlements reached in sex harassment cases against sheriff

-Sexual harassment lawsuits against a Mississippi county sheriff seeking re-election have been settled for undisclosed amounts.
+A Mississippi sheriff accused of sexually harassing three top women in his department has settled their lawsuits, with the terms and details kept secret as he's running for re-election.
+How much taxpayer money the Hinds County Board of Supervisors must spend to keep their cases from going to trial remains undisclosed.

-News outlets report the settlements were reached this week between Hinds County Sheriff Victor Mason, ex-Sgt.
+The Clarion-Ledger reports the settlements were reached this week between Hinds County Sheriff Victor Mason and three women he allegedly demoted or fired after they declined sex or relationships: ex-Sgt.
 Belendia Jones, ex-Chief Deputy Cheryl Matory and ex-internal affairs lead Tomeca Barnes.

-Mason was accused of sexually harassing the women and demoting or firing them when they declined sex or relationships.
-He was elected in 2015.

-One lawsuit accused him of ongoing sexual harassment that started during his first campaign for sheriff.
-He's seeking re-election this year.
+Sheriff's attorney Claire Barker said the settlement terms prevent public disclosure.
+The lawsuits also named the county as a defendant, and its board must approve the settlement terms.

 Digital Access For Only $0.99